 Short Sales in Louisville Kentucky are done when the property is worth less than the debt owed on it.
 You are offering the bank less than what is owed so someone can purchase it.
 A relative or insider may be offering to buy your home for more than what would be obtained at auction.
-Personally I see very little advantage to the homeowner in doing a short sale unless you are attempting to keep the home and a relative is purchasing the property.
+Personally, I see very little advantage to the homeowner doing a short sale unless you attempt to keep the home and a relative is purchasing the property.
 Short sales require substantial proof that you are offering the lender more than what they will get in foreclosure.

 Advantages and Disadvantages to Short Sales